A low growing, compact shrub to about 1 metre tall.

 Prune lightly to control and create density as well as to promote flowering.
 Can be grown on clay or sandy soil with adequate drainage.

 It is frost tolerant.
 Good for attracting birds.

-Member’s note: a member grew this plant for many years and it was a reliable long flowering plant small shrub.
+Member’s note: a member grew this plant for many years and it was a reliable long flowering small shrub.
 One plant was lost during one of Sydney’s prolonged dry periods as it received no additional watering.
-The plant was about 10 years old and was becoming ‘woody’ as does G. rosmarinifolia.
+The plant was about 10 years old and was becoming ‘woody’ in the same fashion as G. rosmarinifolia.
 It was easily pruned when young but became less so as it aged.

 Grevilleas are propagated by three principal methods; seed, cuttings and grafting.
 To maintain desirable characteristics of a particular plant, vegetative propagation (e.g. cuttings or grafting) must be used.
 This also applies to propagation of named cultivars.